Inhalt der Seite

 Vasily Astrov, Mahdi Ghodsi, Francesca Guadagno, Philipp Heimberger, Magdalena Höllhuber, Branimir Jovanović, Ambre Maucorps, Olga Pindyuk, Oliver Reiter, Bernhard Schütz, Maryna Tverdostup, Stella Sophie Zilian

-Keywords: Austrian Authorities, Federal Ministry of Finance, Oesterreichische Nationalbank, Joint Vienna Institute (JVI), decision-makers, policy-makers, South-Eastern Europe, CIS, Competitiveness, Growth, Crisis, Public Governance, Structural Reforms, Green and Digital Transition, Foreign Direct Investment Policies, Crisis and Resilience, Austrian political and economic issues, Applied Economic Policy Course
+Keywords: Austrian Authorities, Federal Ministry of Finance, Oesterreichische Nationalbank, Joint Vienna Institute (JVI), Public sector decision-makers, Policymakers, Decision-makers, policy-makers, Transition economies, Central, Eastern, and Southeastern Europe, Caucasus, Central Asia, Competitiveness, Growth, Crisis, Public governance, Structural reforms, Green transition, Digital transition, Foreign direct investment (FDI) policies, Crisis and resilience, Austrian political and economic issues, Applied Economic Policy Course

 Countries covered: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Estonia, Georgia, Hungary, Iran, Kazakhstan, Kosovo, Kyrgyz Republic, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan